JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I already installed Rails and started demo server to interact with.
 Also readed about metaprogramming in Ruby.

 `Thoughts`: Easier to install than Django =P

+### Day 24 July 15, 2021

+`Today's Progress`: I forgot to push my daily report to git, because it was a big day.
+I refactored my Advent of Code's day 1 code with my company team.
+Learned new things like the operator &:.
+Also, readed more about Rails.

+`Thoughts`: Tired and glad.

+###